Near-Bridge-Lab/satoshi-wallet/README.md

-  pollResult?: T;         // optional: whether to poll for transaction result registerDeposit?: string; // optional: whether to register deposit,default 0.000125 NEAR newAccountMinDepositAmount?: boolean; // default is true, if true, new account minimum deposit BTC amount 1000sat, otherwise 0
+  pollResult?: T;         // optional: whether to poll for transaction result registerDeposit?: string; // optional: whether to register deposit,default 0.000125 NEAR newAccountMinDepositAmount?: boolean; // default is true, if true, new account minimum deposit BTC amount 1000sat, otherwise 0 registerContractId?: string; // if registerContractId is provided, it will be used to register the contract, otherwise it will be the default contract id
 }

 // Example 1: dApp one-click BTC deposit